This is a hot spring located almost on the border between the United States and Mexico.

 It was easily accessible through a narrow dirt road, as it was one-way.

-There was one pit toilet in the parking lot.
+There was one vault toilet in the parking lot.

 From here to the hot springs, it is a 0.5-mile round-trip hike through an area dotted with remains.